-While we currently work with three contract manufacturers, we primarily rely upon one large global manufacturer to assemble our products according to our specifications and to fulfill orders on a timely basis.
+While we currently work with four contract manufacturers, we primarily rely upon one large global manufacturer to assemble our products according to our specifications and to fulfill orders on a timely basis.
 Reliance on a third-party manufacturer involves a number of risks, including a lack of control over the manufacturing process, inventory management and the potential absence or unavailability of adequate capacity.
 We do not have the internal manufacturing capabilities to meet our customers' demands.
 Any difficulties or failures to perform by our contract manufacturers could cause delays in customer product shipments or otherwise negatively affect our results of operations.

-In connection with the acquisition of PT in 2014, we increased the number of contract manufacturers we worked with from three to four contract manufacturers.
-However, by December 31, 2014, we had reduced the number of contract manufacturers to three.
-Additionally, we switched from one single-source manufacturer to another in 2009, as well as in 2011.
+With the acquisition of Taqua in September 2016, we increased the number of contract manufacturers we work with from three to four.
 Any future changes to or consolidations of our current contract manufacturers could lead to material shortages or delays in the supply of our products.
 In the event we elect to continue to consolidate and/or change any of our manufacturers, qualifying a new contract manufacturer to commence commercial scale production or consolidating to a reduced number of contract manufacturers are expensive and time-consuming activities and could result in a significant interruption in the supply of our products.
 If a change in contract manufacturers results in delays in our fulfillment of customer orders or if a contract manufacturer fails to make timely delivery of orders, we may lose revenues and suffer damage to our customer relationships.